Before we get to the breathing tips and techniques, I first want to talk about why we should focus on our breathing.

 Breathing in through your mouth will cause that soreness in your throat area since you are breathing in cold air, sometimes even sub-freezing air!

-Exhaling your CO2 out becomes even more important when you are running at faster speeds or doing hill or speed training.
+Exhaling all of your CO2 (carbon dioxide) out becomes even more important when you are running at faster speeds or doing hill or speed training.

 References: